by Ian Wright

 A new color called Pavement, a dark gray, has been added to the 86's palette for 2020, replacing 2019's Asphalt.
 This shade is very similar to the existing Steel, but more vibrant options can be had too.
 Neptune is a bright blue, with Ablaze a fiery red.
 Oceanic is an attractive violet shade, while Raven is a solid black.
 One charged color is the $425 Halo, a plain white.
 All these colors can be had on any trim with the exception of the Hakone, which is obviously also the only model to be painted in Hakone Green.

 All three variations of the 86 in the USA are powered by the same 2.0-liter boxer four-pot, with either a close-ratio six-speed manual or a shiftable automatic with the same number of cogs.
 Models equipped with the manual transmission have a maximum of 205 hp and 156 lb-ft of torque, but the autos are restricted slightly and see both figures drop by five.
 With a relatively light body and no forced induction to help motivate the 86 (at least until the boosted replacement comes in the new decade), the 86 is not much of a drag racer.
 It manages the sprint from 0 to 60 mph in around 6.2 seconds in some independent tests and has a top speed of 145 mph.
 While this may seem paltry compared to just about anything with performance ambitions, the 86 is all about the corners.
-Only available as a rear-wheel-drive model, the small sports car is designed to be easy to manage and fun to abuse, not scary to take to work and too loud to start before the birds the have stopped chirping.
+Only available as a rear-wheel-drive model, the small sports car is designed to be easy to manage and fun to abuse, not too scary to take to work nor too loud to start before the birds have started chirping.
 Toyota and Subaru worked together to design a car that is approachable, fun, and usable every day, and that's exactly what the 86 still is.

 The 86 is currently only available with a Subaru-developed Boxer motor.
 The 2.0-liter naturally aspirated engine comes with your choice of either a standard six-speed manual or an automatic, with the manual offering up to 205 hp and 156 lb-ft.
 The manual derivative is a short-throw close-ratio setup and is designed to be engaging, fun, and easy to shift - exactly what you want from a car that you buy for driving pleasure, while on the auto, you can shift yourself too, and rev-matching occurs on the way down.
 You also get track, sport, and snow driving modes.